-Making healthy meals that kids want to eat can sometimes be a challenge, but our TPF cook Maddie makes it look easy.
+Making healthy meals that kids want to eat can sometimes be a challenge, but our Patachou Foundation cook Maddie makes it look easy.
 Each week, our volunteers pick up Maddie’s creations from our Production Kitchen and serve them to students eight schools around Indy.
-Not only do these dishes need to
+Not only do these dishes need

 Two years ago, Kat Gering decided she wanted to be more involved in her community, so she joined The Patachou Foundation team.
 “I have also been employed part-time in the Children’s Ministry at my church for several years, caring for young children ranging in age from infant to preschool,” she